 "I'd rather fix the roads than see them get any worse and fix my car instead," said Rep. Sam Young, D-Glover.

 Rep. Patrick Brennan, R-Colchester and chairman of the House Transportation Committee, took the lead in describing and defending the bill to his colleagues.
-He and other supporters argued the state needed the additional revenue to match federal grants; they said failure to generate the state revenue would mean passing
+He and other supporters argued the state needed the additional revenue to match federal grants; they said failure to generate the state revenue would mean passing up $56 million in transportation aid from Washington.

 Vermont's gasoline taxes are a complex hybrid of sales taxes that are influenced by prices at the pump and per-gallon fees that are based on the volume of gasoline sold.